ivoGanev/ivoganev.github.io/_posts/2021-03-1-android-interview-questions.markdown

 - Instances can reside in different tasks
 - On task can have multiple instances

-Example:

-Suppose activity stack: A ⏴B ⏴C.
-Then launching C again would produce: A ⏴B ⏴C onNewIntent().

 #### What is a "singleInstance" launchMode?